Typology of Some Programming Practices Or Conventions

 • for set/transform/delete methods:

-The methods listed below, on the right, also sometimes generate exceptions (here is the list of their types; as implied by PP_2.1.1.3, in Systematic Functional defensive programming (SFDP), the methods normalizing/encapsulating the methods listed below, on the right, should catch these exceptions and return an adequate error value).
+The methods listed below on the left sometimes generate exceptions (here is the list of their types).
+As implied by PP_2.1.1.3, in Systematic Functional defensive programming (SFDP), the methods listed below on the right should not generate these exceptions or should catch them, and should instead return an adequate error value.

 Method name in Javascript Normalized name